andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 During my first viewing of the Paris recording I was floored by a connection between Woody Guthrie's *This Land Is Your Land* and what I considered to be the most powerful section of Mark's.
-But that's just the Oklahoma in me.
+When I asked Mark about this connection he hadn't considered it when creating the piece.
+It's just a coincidence amplified by my Oklahoman-ness.
+Each audience member will surely make a connection that feels just as profound to them as my Woody Guthrie connection does to me.

-Each audience member will surely make a connection that feels just as profound to them as my Woody Guthrie connection did to me.
+After the show, audience members commented on the sense of isolation in the piece; the lack of connection between the six dancers on stage, each weaving their own way through the world.
+Then, just minutes later, others remarked on the feeling of community shared between the dancers.

-Audience members after the show commented on the sense of isolation in the piece.
-The lack of connection between the six dancers on stage, each weaving their own way through the world.
-Then others remarked on the feeling of community shared between the dancers.
 It's individualistic.
 But it's also community.
 A dance.
 But also not a dance.
 A statement.
 But not a statement.

-It's an artistic expression that exposes some of the most salient aspects of our culture; but the most wonderful part is the fact that there's no message.
+It's an artistic expression that can be viewed and interpreted an infinite number of ways.
+It's a piece exposes some of the most salient aspects of our culture, but the most wonderful part is the fact that there's no message.
 There's no agenda.
 It's simply Mark presenting the world the way he sees it and allowing the audience to come to their own conclusions.